Amegatron/php-sync/CONTRIBUTING.md

 This is a top layer and provides just the interfaces for synchronizing parallel tasks.
 You can also consider it as a contract, or protocol, which strictly defines the rules.
 This layer is meant to be the most stable part and ideally never change, provided that it suits all the needs when speaking about synchronization.
-But keep in mind though, that it is an early version now and further adjustments can certainly take place.
-Currently everything under `\PhpSync\Core\` namespace defines this layer.
+Keep in mind though, that it is an early version now and further adjustments can certainly take place.
+Currently, everything under `\PhpSync\Core\` namespace defines this layer.

 Contributions to this part may include discussions about what feature should or must be inside these interfaces.